fcovelli/project-readme/README.md

 ### Tools I learned during this project

 * Project management
-* Git and Github workflow
+* Git and Github
 * Python for data analysis
-* Machine learning basics
+* Machine learning
 * Introduction to deep learning
 * Functional connectivity in fMRI